X-Tinction Agenda: Plot

 The X-Men, X-Factor, and New Mutants are put on trial, but when Wolverine attempts to kill the judge, he turns them over to Hodge to do with as he will.
 Pretending to be traumatized by Hodge's brutalities, Psylocke submits herself to the mutate process.
 She then escapes while being taken to Moreau.
 Once the others are left alone, Gambit uses a dart Hodge fired into his leg to pick their locks.
 Thinking the mutants are all safely captured, Hodge initiates his plan to betray Genosha, killing a number of magistrates, including Wipeout.
 The Chief Magistrate turns to the mutant teams for help against Hodge, using Storm's electrical power to restore their powers.
 The process inexplicably also undoes Storm's brainwashing and restores her to adulthood.

 Jubilee, Rictor, and Boom-Boom stumble upon Moreau, who is taking his own steps to counter Hodge's treachery.
 He takes them to the Citadel.
 There, they are reunited with their teammates.
 Moreau directs Wolfsbane to change into wolf form; only by remaining in this form can she be free of her brainwashing.
-Moreau shoots Hodge point blank with a prototype weapon, but Hodge kills him before he can finish him off.
+Moreau shoots Hodge with a prototype weapon, but Hodge kills him before he can finish him off.
 The mutant teams hunt Hodge throughout the Citadel, with Cyclops and Havok finally destroying his body.
 Hodge's severed head still lives on due to the immortality bestowed on him by N'Astirh, so Rictor brings down the Citadel, burying him alive.
-Days later, Havok and Wolfsbane decide to stay in Genosha to help settle tensions between humans and mutants in the country.
+Days later, Havok and Wolfsbane decide to stay in Genosha to help settle tensions between humans and mutants.
 The mutant heroes return home and hold a funeral for Warlock.
 Per Wolfsbane's wishes, they spread his ashes over the grave of their teammate Cypher.